We do it up right.

 Jason

-crush 6-8 cloves of garlic...no need to chop them
+crush 6-8 cloves of garlic...no need to chop

 put them in w/ the tomatoes and pepper flakes